 Additionally, observational studies have associated low magnesium levels with an increased risk of depression (

 Scientists have also speculated that magnesium deficiency might promote anxiety, but direct evidence is lacking (

 One review concluded that magnesium supplements might benefit a subset of people with anxiety disorders, but the quality of the evidence is poor.
 Higher quality studies are needed before any conclusions can be reached (

-In short, it seems that a lack of magnesium may cause nerve dysfunction and promote mental problems in some people.
+In short, it seems that a lack of magnesium may cause nerve dysfunction and promote mental health conditions in some people.

-Summary Magnesium deficiency may cause mental numbness, lack of emotion, delirium and even coma.
+Magnesium deficiency may cause lack of emotion, delirium, and even coma.
 Scientists have suggested that deficiency may also cause anxiety, but no strong evidence supports this idea.

 Osteoporosis is a disorder characterized by weak bones and an increased risk of bone fractures.

 Numerous factors influence the risk of developing osteoporosis, including:

 - lack of exercise